forseti-security/forseti-security/_docs/_latest/concepts/architecture.md

 Forseti gives you tools to understand all the resources you have in Google Cloud Platform (GCP).
-The core Forseti modules work together to provide complete information so you can take action to conserve resources, reduce cost, and minimize security exposures.
+The core Forseti modules work together to provide complete information so you can take action action to secure resources and minimize security risks.

  * Inventory regularly collects data from your GCP resources and makes it available to other modules.